The Ataris: New upcoming album (2008–present)

+In 2015, the band release an acoustic album, titled Hang Your Head in Hope.

 In 2016, the band released a six-song EP entitled October in This Railroad Earth through Bandcamp.

-In 2017, Warped Tour announced that The Ataris was going to play on the 2017 tour.
+In 2017, Warped Tour announced that the Ataris was going to play on the 2017 tour.
 On June 18, 2017, the band released a compilation titled Silver Turns to Rust on Bandcamp.
 This compilation featured four previously released tracks from The Graveyard of the Atlantic and six from the previously released EP October in this Railroad Earth.

+In 2024, Kris Roe posted via the Ataris' Facebook page that the band is currently in the studio with producer and former drummer Bob Hoag to record the next album.
+Roe also confirmed that the band will most likely not use The Graveyard of the Atlantic album title.
+Roe also confirmed Bob Hoag will be recording drums on the upcoming record.
+On February 9, 2025, Roe confirmed bass and drums for the new record are officially recorded and is currently in the process of recording remaining guitars and vocals.
+On February 14, 2025, Roe confirmed Summer of '69 by Bryan Adams as one of the songs confirmed for the new album.

+On May 2, 2025, the band released a new single, "Car Song".
+The song was previously available as a demo via the band's bandcamp profile.

 Musical style

-The Ataris has been described as pop punk, emo, and punk rock.
+The Ataris has been described as pop-punk, emo, punk rock and alternative rock.
 The band's influences include Descendents, Jawbreaker, All, Fugazi, Avail, the Ramones, and the Replacements.

 Controversy

-While performing in Asbury Park, New Jersey on October 7, 2012, frontman Kris Roe, acted hostile towards then-drummer Rob Felicetti on stage.
-Kris said he had "had enough" and "could not take it anymore" as the drummer was performing “off-time” throughout their set (a claim refuted by various professional drummers).
+While performing in Asbury Park, New Jersey on October 7, 2012, frontman Kris Roe acted hostile towards then-drummer Rob Felicetti on stage - throwing his guitar at him, then breaking the drum kit apart throwing various drum stands and the kick drum at Rob.
+Kris said he had "had enough" and "could not take it anymore" as the drummer was performing "off-time" throughout their set (a claim refuted by various professional drummers).
 A fan had captured the incident on camera, and was subsequently uploaded to social media.
-Roe claimed in a follow up video regarding the incident that Felicetti was drunk during the performance, a claim Felicetti later denied.
+Roe claimed in a follow-up video regarding the incident that Felicetti was drunk during the performance, a claim Felicetti later denied.
 This incident led Felicetti to exit the band.